rubybasics/academics/questioning_part_i.markdown

 ## Intro

-* What is a teacher's job?
+* What is an instructor's job?
 * What is questioning?
 * How does questioning enhance student participation, engagement, and ultimately achievement?